Classic Meringue Cookies

 - Adding Mix-Ins: Common mix-ins to try in your meringue cookies include chocolate chips, chopped nuts, or freeze-dried fruit.
 Carefully fold your mix-ins into the meringue before piping and baking.

 - Coloring: To make a colored meringue, add food coloring (I recommend gel food coloring to eliminate extra liquid being introduced into the meringue) once the meringue has reached stiff peaks, and beat until the color is completely incorporated.
+A red and white-swirled meringue with peppermint extract would be adorable for the holidays!

 Chewy meringues are the result of two possible situations, under-baking and humidity.
 If they are under-baked they might always be a little chewy.
-For humidity, you can try popping the meringues back into the oven on a parchment paper-lined baking sheet at 200°F for 10 minutes to try crisping them up a bit.
+For humidity, you can try popping the meringues back into the oven on a parchment paper-lined baking sheet at 200ยฐF for 10 minutes to try crisping them up a bit.

-Your “forgotten cookies” are done when they are crisp to the touch, have not taken on color during the baking, and can easily lift free from the parchment paper.
+Your cookies are done when they are crisp to the touch, have not taken on color during the baking, and can easily lift free from the parchment paper.
 If the meringue does not lift easily from the parchment paper keep baking and check back frequently until it can easily be removed.

 It is possible to over-bake your meringue cookies.
 Beads of moisture form on the surface as a result of overcooking.

-More Meringue Recipes
+More Meringue Recipes You’ll Love

-If you make this recipe and love it, remember to stop back and give it a 5-star rating – it helps others find the recipe! ❤️️
+If you make this fresh strawberry pie recipe and love it, remember to stop back and give it a 5-star rating โ it helps others find the recipe! โค๏ธ๏ธ

 Meringue Cookies